tthorntone/AdNauseam-Wiki/The-network-request-logger.md

-µBlock comes with a network request logger, which gives the ability to inspect network requests, whether they were blocked or allowed, and which filter, if any, matched a network request.
+uBlock comes with a network request logger, which gives the ability to inspect network requests, whether they were blocked or allowed, and which filter, if any, matched a network request.

 To access the network request logger, click on the _list_ icon of µBlock's popup UI: